dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

 [Create a device profile](device-profile-create.md).

-## Settings for basic and enterprise profiles
+## Basic profile

+- **Wi-Fi type**: Choose **Basic**.

 - **Wi-Fi name (SSID)**: Short for service set identifier.
 This value is the real name of the wireless network that devices connect to.
 However, users only see the **Connection name** you configure when they choose the connection.

 - **Connection name**: Enter a user-friendly name for this Wi-Fi connection.
 The text you enter is the name users see when they browse the available connections on their device.

-- **Connect automatically when in range​**: When **Yes**, devices connect automatically when they're in range of this network.
+- **Connect automatically when in range**: When **Yes**, devices connect automatically when they're in range of this network.
 When **No**, devices don't automatically connect.

-  - **Connect to more preferred network if available​**: If the devices are in range of a more preferred network, then choose **Yes** to use the preferred network.
+  - **Connect to more preferred network if available**: If the devices are in range of a more preferred network, then choose **Yes** to use the preferred network.
 Choose **No** to use the Wi-Fi network in this configuration profile.

     For example, you create a **ContosoCorp** Wi-Fi network, and use **ContosoCorp** within this configuration profile.
 You also have a **ContosoGuest** Wi-Fi network within range.
 When your corporate devices are within range, you want them to automatically connect to **ContosoCorp**.
-In this scenario, set the **Connect to more preferred network if available​** property to **No**.
+In this scenario, set the **Connect to more preferred network if available** property to **No**.

   - **Connect to this network, even when it is not broadcasting its SSID**: Choose **Yes** for the configuration profile to automatically connect to your network, even when the network is hidden (meaning, its SSID isn't broadcast publicly).
 Choose **No** if you don't want this configuration profile to connect to your hidden network.

+- **Metered Connection Limit**: An administrator can choose how the network's traffic is metered.
+Applications can then adjust their network traffic behavior based on this setting.
+Your options:

+  - **Unrestricted**: Default.
+The connection isn't metered and there are no restrictions on traffic.
+  - **Fixed**: Use this option if the network is configured with fixed limit for network traffic.
+After this limit is reached, network access is prohibited.
+  - **Variable**: Used this option if network traffic is costed per byte.

+- **Wireless Security Type**: Enter the security protocol used to authenticate devices on your network.
+Your options are:
+  - **Open (no authentication)**: Only use this option if the network is unsecured.
+  - **WPA/WPA2-Personal**: This is a more secure option, and is commonly-used for Wi-Fi connectivity.
+For more security, you can also enter a pre-shared key password or network key.

+    - **Pre-shared key**: Optional.
+Shown when you choose **WPA/WPA2-Personal** as the security type.
+When your organization's network is setup, you enter the password or network key.
+Enter this password or network key.
+Enter a string between 8-64 characters.
+If your password or network key is 64 characters, enter hexadecimal characters.

 - **Company Proxy settings**: Choose to use the proxy settings within your organization.
 Your options:
   - **None**: No proxy settings are configured.
   - **Manually configure**: Enter the **Proxy server IPaddress** and its **Port number**.
   - **Automatically configure**: Enter the URL pointing to a proxy auto-configuration (PAC) script.
 For example, enter `http://proxy.contoso.com/proxy.pac`.

-## Settings for basic profiles only

-- **Wireless Security Type**: Enter the security protocol used to authenticate devices on your network.
-Your options are:
-  - **Open (no authentication)**: Only use this option if the network is unsecured.
-  - **WPA/WPA2-Personal**

-## Settings for enterprise profiles only
+## Enterprise profile

+- **Wi-Fi type**: Choose **Enterprise**.

+- **Wi-Fi name (SSID)**: Short for service set identifier.
+This value is the real name of the wireless network that devices connect to.
+However, users only see the **Connection name** you configure when they choose the connection.

+- **Connection name**: Enter a user-friendly name for this Wi-Fi connection.
+The text you enter is the name users see when they browse the available connections on their device.

+- **Connect automatically when in range**: When **Yes**, devices connect automatically when they're in range of this network.
+When **No**, devices don't automatically connect.
+  - **Connect to more preferred network if available**: If the devices are in range of a more preferred network, then choose **Yes** to use the preferred network.
+Choose **No** to use the Wi-Fi network in this configuration profile.

+    For example, you create a **ContosoCorp** Wi-Fi network, and use **ContosoCorp** within this configuration profile.
+You also have a **ContosoGuest** Wi-Fi network within range.
+When your corporate devices are within range, you want them to automatically connect to **ContosoCorp**.
+In this scenario, set the **Connect to more preferred network if available​** property to **No**.

+  - **Connect to this network, even when it is not broadcasting its SSID**: Choose **Yes** for the configuration profile to automatically connect to your network, even when the network is hidden (meaning, its SSID isn't broadcast publicly).
+Choose **No** if you don't want this configuration profile to connect to your hidden network.

 - **Single sign-on (SSO)**: Allows you to configure single sign-on (SSO), where credentials are shared for computer and Wi-Fi network sign-in.
 Your options are:
   - **Disable**: Disables SSO behavior.
 The user needs to authenticate to the network separately.